Stay tuned to this space for upcoming classes!

 About the Enneagram Teaching Team

-Julie Johnson, Aimee Lotz, Lora McConnell, and Beth Palmer have all taken many training classes with various experts on the Enneagram, including Russ Hudson, Bea Chestnut, Belinda Gore, Lisa Bueche, Connie Frecker, and the International Enneagram Association.
-Beth Palmer, M.Div., Director of Adult Discipleship for Hilliard UMC, is certified as an Applied Professional through the Enneagram Institute of Ohio (including 56 hours of coursework), and Aimee and Julie have almost completed the certification requirements.
+Julie Johnson, Aimee Lotz, Lora McConnell, and Beth Palmer have all taken many training classes and read many books by various experts on the Enneagram, including Russ Hudson, Bea Chestnut, Belinda Gore, Lisa Bueche, Connie Frecker, the Enneagram Institute, the Enneagram Institute of Ohio, and the International Enneagram Association.
+Beth Palmer, M.Div., Director of Adult Discipleship for Hilliard UMC, Julie Johnson, and Aimee Lotz are all certified as Applied Enneagram Professionals through the Enneagram Institute of Ohio (including 56 hours of coursework and more).

 Want to help support this teaching ministry with a contribution to the church?
 You can give from your phone using our GivePlus+ app or online through our website (click or tap for online giving, use the Operating Fund line, and put “Enneagram class” in the memo line).
 We also never want the cost of a book or class to keep you from participating, so please sign up whether you can contribute financially or not!
 Pay what you can, if you can, and otherwise it’s on us, happily!
 And if you’d like to pay it forward and contribute a few extra dollars toward someone else’s class or book, we receive all contributions with gratitude.
 Thank you!